david-vanderson/zig-notes/README.md

   - use with `std.fmt.bufPrint` and `std.fmt.bufPrintZ` to create strings at runtime
 - `var buf = std.mem.zeroes([100:0]u8);`
   - stack allocated zeroed buffer

+A struct with an array field holds all the array elements in the memory of the struct.

 ## Working with strings